lamebrisee/EOS/EOS CLI account create .md

 A valid transaction on the EOSIO blockchain needs to be signed by a "private key".

-The signature to be done will require a specific "permission".**
+The signature to be done will require a specific "permission".

 This permission will be held by an account

-This may be an over simplification but it helps to get the concepts and big picture.
+This is an over simplification but it helps to get the concepts and big picture.

 NOTE: with EOS we need to already have an account to create a new one.
 ---